WorkflowConversion/CTDConverter/README.md

-# GalaxyConfigGenerator
+# CTD2Galaxy

-Given one or more CTD files, GalaxyConfigGenerator generates the needed Galaxy wrappers.
+Given one or more CTD files, `CTD2Galaxy` generates the needed Galaxy wrappers to include them in a Galaxy instance.

 ## How to install

-1. Download the source code from https://github.com/genericworkflownodes/GalaxyConfigGenerator.
+1. Download the source code from https://github.com/genericworkflownodes/CTD2Galaxy.
 2. Download CTDopts from https://github.com/genericworkflownodes/CTDopts.
-3. You can install the CTDopts and GalaxyConfigGenerator modules, or just make them available through your `PYTHONPATH` environment variable.
+3. You can install the `CTDopts` and `CTD2Galaxy` modules, or just make them available through your `PYTHONPATH` environment variable.
 To get more information about how to install python modules, visit: https://docs.python.org/2/install/.

 ## How to use: most common tasks